Shelley B. Brundage

 • Measuring treatment processes and effectiveness

 Validating virtual environments for stuttering assessment and treatment; Stuttering and bilingualism.
 Listen to an interview from the Diane Rehm Show about the movie "The King's Speech" and stuttering that featured Dr. Brundage as one of the guests.
+Listen to an interview from The Stuttering Foundation about Dr. Brundage's research "Lived Experiences of Children Who Stutter in Their Own Voices".

 Grants